 Tina Hall, who heads up The Nature Conservancy’s office in Marquette, believes the Big Deal will be “one of the most impactful actions” taken by the organization.
 Not only because of the vast forests conserved, but also the more than 660 lakes and 517 miles of rivers streams that will forever be available for the public’s enjoyment.
 But protection was only the first benefit and the first step.
 “This effort is much more dynamic than people realize” says Helen Taylor, Executive Director of The Nature Conservancy in Michigan.
 “We are continuing to advance the initiative by showing that sustainable forestry practices can be profitable and more.
 Restoring a healthy, diverse forest will enable the UP to provide for future generations.”

 The most intriguing part of the project may be the 23,000 acre Two-Hearted Forest Reserve.
 Note the language–this is a “reserve” not a “preserve”–and The Nature Conservancy is actively involved in logging the land it owns in cooperation with local timber companies.
-The forests are being professionally managed to improve biological diversity and protect water quality in the Two-Hearted River watershed (watch a slide-show of this sustainable timber activity).
+The forests are being professionally managed to improve biological diversity and protect water quality in the Two-Hearted River watershed.
 The most significant aspect of the Big Deal for the future of the UP is that it balances both economic benefit and environmental protection.

 The Middle Ground claimed by the Big Deal seems too rare these days.
 “Environmentalist” is now a term used critically by those who experience regulation as a constraint on economic growth, and public land protection is not favored by critics of the size and power of government.
 Feeling under attack, those who value ecology and wilderness take more absolute positions when debating protection of natural areas.
 This is very true in the UP, where the economy has not been healthy and where large areas of forests and scenic shoreline remains undeveloped, and rivers run free and clean.
 The debates have become more sharp in recent years, with vigorous campaigns and lawsuits against new development occurring simultaneously with legislative efforts to curtail public agencies in their role to protect the environment.